gengjiayao/gengjiayao/README.md

 - 🌱 I’m studying the relevant knowledge of computer hardware, especially computer architecture.

-- 👯 I am working on my graduation project at [the Institute of Computing, Chinese Academy of Sciences](http://www.ict.ac.cn/).
+- 👯 I'm working on my graduation project at [the Institute of Computing, Chinese Academy of Sciences](http://www.ict.ac.cn/).

 - 📒 is also the place where I will pursue my postgraduate studies soon.